 Those of you in NYC suffering injuries from a truck now have a source for liability, even if the truck driver was initially to blame.
 This means trucking companies are responsible, no matter if they lease their vehicles.

-Who Else Might Be Liable in Your Trucking Accident?
+Other Liable Parties in Your Trucking Accident

 Various individuals or third-parties could end up being liable once evidence is analyzed by your legal team.
 A trucking accident may involve a long chain of people who are negligent in preventing it from happening in the first place.